-The ReproducibilitTea is a journal club dedicated to topics related to reproducibility, open science, research quality, or good/bad research practices (in any field).
+The ReproducibiliTea is a journal club dedicated to topics related to reproducibility, open science, research quality, or good/bad research practices (in any field).

 Organizer: Simon Schwab

-CRS will host the ReproducibiliTea journal club in the spring semester of 2020 again.
-We meet approximately every second week on Thursdays at 16:00, see schedule below.
-You can join the journal club at here using Zoom.
+The CRS will host the ReproducibiliTea journal club in the fall semester of 2020 again.
+We meet about every other week on Thursdays at 16:00, for more details see below schedule.
+You can join the journal club here using Zoom.

 Speaker information: The talk should approximately be 30 min. followed by a 15-30 min. discussion.
 Please join the meeting 15 min. before for an audio/video check.

 Slides: PDF of the talks are available here.

 September 17, 2020 16:00-17:00h, Bernhard Voelkl, Universität Bern